RastaGrzywa/code_examples/README.md

 Welcome to the "Code Examples" repository!
 This repository serves as a collection of well-architected Unity projects showcasing various design patterns and systems implemented in C#.
 ## Purpose

-The primary goal of this repository is to demonstrate my coding skills and provide clear examples of how different software engineering concepts can be implemented in Unity using C#.
+The primary goal of this repository is to learn and improve my coding skills and provide clear examples of how different software engineering concepts can be implemented in Unity using C#.
 Each example is designed to be modular, easy to understand, and ready for expansion.

 ## Current Examples
 ### 1. Command Pattern - _0_Navigation